Sunday for tea I’ll see you Sunday for tea

 I can’t imagine, or indeed remember where everybody sat for Tea.
 The apartment was quite small but somehow every Sunday we all ate together.

-The table was always set, with the prized epergne in the center.
+The table was always set, with the prized epergne in the centre.

 This was a thing of rare beauty in our world.
 Most of the things in that era following the ending of the Second World War were functional rather than beautiful.
 I have no idea where this thing came from or where it went.
 I hope that one of the grandchildren has it and treasures it still.